TomPace101/nanopore_diffusion/notes.md

 The same way we are already doing it from a function: load the solver class and call complete on it.
 But pass it the 'as_action' argument as well.

+Wait!
+Uptodate needs to specifically exclude some of the slots.
+We don't want the whole dictionary.
+Just parts of it.
+So we'll need to specify which keys go into that one.
+So, it does need to be a method of some kind after all.
+For example, there could be a "read_keys" attribute, or something like that.
+It could be a class attribute, I guess.
+ParameterSet can check this to make sure the required keys were defined by the YAML file, and it can have a method to return a dictionary with only those keys.
+For the required keys check, the class attribute is "\_required_attr".
+For the config, the class attribute is "\_config_attr"

+How does taskname work?
+It can be a read-only property.
+The default getter method will read the class attribute taskname_source,

+How do inputfiles and outputfiles work?
+Probably read-only properties again.
+But no default getter method; it's entirely class-dependent.

 # Code/Misc